jahnavi0102/BitTorrentClient_from_scratch/torrent_understanding.md

 ((std::string*)userp)->append((char*)contents, size * nmemb);: This line is the core!
 It takes the received data chunk (contents with size size * nmemb) and appends it to your readBuffer string.

 return size * nmemb;: It's essential that your WriteCallback returns the number of bytes it successfully handled.
 If it returns a different number (especially 0), libcurl assumes an error occurred and will abort the transfer.

+You're dealing with BitTorrent tracker responses, which are primarily Bencoded dictionaries.
+The key difference between "compact" and "non-compact" responses lies in how the peers information is encoded.

+Here's a breakdown of how to parse both:

+## Common Tracker Response Structure
+Regardless of compact or non-compact, a tracker response is always a Bencoded dictionary.
+It typically contains these keys:

+interval (integer): The minimum number of seconds the client should wait before making another request to the tracker.

+complete (integer, optional): The number of seeders (peers with the complete file).

+incomplete (integer, optional): The number of leechers (peers still downloading the file).

+peers: This is where the difference between compact and non-compact comes in.

+failure reason (string, optional): If present, this indicates an error and no other keys should be expected.
+The value is a human-readable error message.

+warning message (string, optional): Similar to failure reason, but the response is still processed normally.
+A warning message is displayed to the user.

+min interval (integer, optional): The absolute minimum announce interval.
+Clients must not reannounce more frequently than this.

+tracker id (string, optional): A string that the client should send back on its next announcements.